marcohernaiz/JOSUDO/replit.md

   - Made sidebar dynamic - auto-hides on desktop and only appears on hover, maintaining mobile toggle functionality
   - Created comprehensive AI model selector with all providers (DeepSeek, ChatGPT, Claude, Gemini, Grok, Llama)
   - Added storage selector for Google Drive and IPFS integration with visual status indicators
+- July 09, 2025.
+Enhanced chat interface with ChatGPT-style input features
+  - Added file upload button (+) and tools button on the left side of input
+  - Integrated microphone and audio conversation icons inside the input field
+  - Updated placeholder text to include tool suggestions
+  - Improved input layout with proper spacing and hover effects
+  - All icons are positioned exactly like ChatGPT's interface for familiar user experience

 ## User Preferences